-Diets and Eating Patterns
+Diets and Guidelines

 With new diets coming out every other day, it can be confusing to know the right healthy choices to make.
 The good news is that many diets are healthy and many can work.
 New research shows that healthy eating patterns with different percentages of fat, protein, and carbohydrates can all promote weight loss when the right amounts of calories are consumed.
 Research also shows that peanuts and peanut butter can be a part of all these diets.

 In a review of more than 600 studies assessing how dietary factors are associated with coronary heart disease, certain diets and individual foods notably popped out as key players in reducing the risk of coronary heart disease.
 Of these, the Mediterranean diet, the “prudent” diet, and a high-quality diet were considered beneficial.

 The Mediterranean diet emphasizes a higher intake of vegetables, legumes, fruits, nuts, whole grains, cheese or yogurt, fish, and monounsaturated fat relative to saturated fat.
 The “prudent” diet is characterized by a high intake of vegetables, fruit, legumes, whole grains, and fish and other seafood.
 A high-quality diet provides more nutrient density.
 Peanuts, known to the culinary world as a nut but classified as a legume because of the way they grow, fit in all of these diets.